 Attendance is required for the labs.
 The Labs are designed to strengthen your understanding of lecture materials, and will provide the opportunity to investigate or relate to astronomical phenomena as many ancient cultures once did.
-Some Labs align with specific astronomical events and thus will require time-sensitive participation or outdoor observations (see schedule below or on Canvas).
-Labs will be posted on Canvas and usually will be due at the beginning of the following lab meeting.
+Some Labs align with specific astronomical events and thus will require time-sensitive participation or outdoor observations (see schedule below or on BBLearn).
+Labs will be posted on BBLearn and usually will be due at the beginning of the following lab meeting.
 Completing all work during lab time is very much encouraged.
-If you must miss your section, you MUST contact your instructor and attend another section to make it up.
-An absence is an additional 2 points deduction.
-Please work closely with your lab instructors.
+The latest to contact your instructor to make up the lab is the 5th day after the due.
+Labs that are turned in late will be assessed -1 point penalty per day that it is late.
+Please work closely with your lab instructors and read the Lab syllabus carefully, which clearly lists the Lab policy in detail.

 There are 12 labs, and each is 10 points.
-The last week will be for an optional makeup lab.
+Week 15 will be for a make-up lab only, and there will be no labs on Week 16.
 One lowest Lab score is dropped, so the total of Lab points counted are 110 points.
-Late labs are assessed 2 points off penalty per day.

-3. Canvas Reading Quiz
+3. BBLearn Reading Quiz

-Reading quizzes are posted on Canvas, which will test students' comprehension of the material covered in the assigned reading.
+Reading quizzes are posted on BBLearn, which will test students' comprehension of the material covered in the assigned reading.
 You have 2 attempts, and the timer is set to 60 minutes.
-The highest grade is counted before the due date, and you can review the correct answers after the due date.
+The highest grade is counted BEFORE the due date, and you can review the correct answers after the due date.
 There are 10 questions, and thus 10 points, in each quiz.
-One lowest Reading Quiz score is dropped, so total points are 100 points.
-Check Canvas course page or the schedule constantly for Monday 11:59pm dues.
-Late submissions are assessed 2 points off penalty per day.
+One lowest Reading Quiz score is dropped, so total points are 90 points.
+Reading Quizzes are due every Monday, 11:59pm.

-4. Canvas Exams
+4. BBLearn Assessments

-The exams are all on Canvas with multiple choice questions, fill-in-the-blanks, matching, and sorting questions.
-All exams will be open for a week (including Sat and Sun), and will be closed at the due date/time listed below.
-If you encounter any technical difficulties during your exams, please contact Dr. Chien at Lisa.Chien@nau.edu immediately.
+The exams are all on BBLearn with multiple choice questions, fill-in-the-blanks, matching, and sorting questions.
+All exams will be open for three days, and will be closed at the due date/time listed above.
+If you encounter any technical difficulties during your exams, please contact Dr. Chien at Lisa.
+Chien@nau.edu immediately.